garosan/solidity_notes/rare_skills/beginner_solidity_tutorial/16_erc20_tokens.md

 # ERC20 Tokens

 ERC20 tokens typically have a name and a symbol.
 For example, ApeCoin has the name "ApeCoin" but the symbol "APE".
-The name of the token generally doesn’t change, so we'll set it in the constructor and not provide any functions to change it later.
+The name of the token generally doesn't change, so we'll set it in the constructor and not provide any functions to change it later.
 We'll make these variables public so that anyone can check the name and symbol of the contract.

 We also need to store everyone's balances.